Kishore Biyani

-Kishore Biyani is an Indian businessman who is the Founder & CEO of Future Group, one of India's biggest brick-and-mortar retailers.
-He is also the founder of retail businesses such as Pantaloon Retail and Big Bazaar.
+Kishore Biyani is an Indian businessman who is the founder and CEO of Future Group, one of India's biggest brick-and-mortar retailers is also the founder of retail businesses such as Pantaloon Retail and Big Bazaar.

 According to Forbes magazine, he had a net worth of billion in 2019.

 Retail career

 Rise

-Known for a thrifty approach to running his businesses, with precepts such as modest corporate travel and hospitality arrangements, Biyani has acknowledged the role of luck in his business success at this time, which he says was the coincidence of his ambitious ideas and the growth of an Indian middle-class with disposable income to spend.
+Known for a thrifty approach in running his businesses, with precepts such as modest corporate travel and hospitality arrangements, Biyani has acknowledged the role of luck in his business success at this time, which he says was the coincidence of his ambitious ideas and the growth of an Indian middle-class with disposable income to spend.
 His success continued with the opening of a series of stores under the Big Bazaar brand name in 2001.
-These stores were designed deliberately to appear somewhat chaotic, like the traditional bazaars with which his customers were familiar.
+These stores were deliberately designed to appear somewhat chaotic, like the traditional bazaars with which his customers were familiar.
 By 2009, and despite the worldwide economic downturn of 2008, there were over 100 of these stores across the country, serving over two million customers each week, while Pantaloon Retail employed over 30,000 people and had over 12000000 sqft of retail space across 1000 stores in 71 cities.
 Turnover in 2008 was 47 billion rupees.

 Biyani, who has admitted to making "whimsical decisions", had ignored the prevailing opinion of modelling retail businesses on those in the West and had instead concentrated on concepts that were familiar to India.
 His method of communication with both the media and financiers had been perceived as poor, as were his staff recruitment choices.
-Considered at first to be an extravagant risk-taker lacking in worthy business connections, and shunned by his peers for all of these reasons, Biyani's success with Big Bazaar had turned him into a revered figure in the Indian retail sector and a magnet for media attention.
+Considered at first to be an extravagant risk-taker lacking in worthy business connections and shunned by his peers for all of these reasons, Biyani's success with Big Bazaar had turned him into a revered figure in the Indian retail sector and a magnet for media attention.
 He was running the largest retailer in the country and was named as retailer of the year by the National Retail Federation, which at one earlier point had refused even to admit him.
-He was, however, facing a threat from the much larger resources of conglomerates such as Aditya Birla Group and Reliance Industries, both of whom had signalled an intention to move into the retail sector.
+He was, however, facing a threat from the much larger resources of conglomerates such as Aditya Birla Group and Reliance Industries, both of which had signalled an intention to move into the retail sector.

+He received the EY Entrepreneur of the Year Award (2018) for the Business Transformation Category.

+In 2026, Biyani co-founded The Foundery, a 90-day startup incubator, alongside entrepreneur Nikhil Kamath, marking his return to business activity following the collapse of Future Group.
+Future Retail, which had entered insolvency proceedings, saw lease termination notices served on approximately 835 of its stores.